nainiayoub/java-notes/README.md

 # Object-Oriented Programming System (OOPs)
 ## What are the main principles of Object Oriented Programming?
 * There are 4 major principles that make a language Object Oriented.
 These are __Encapsulation__, __Data Abstraction__, __Polymorphism__ and __Inheritance__.

+## What is the difference between Object-Oriented Programming language and Object Based Programming language?
+In computer science, the term object-based has two different senses:
+* A limited version of object-oriented programming, where one or more of the following restrictions applies:
+   * There is no implicit inheritance.
+   * There is no polymorphism.
+   * Only a very reduced subset of the available values are objects (typically the GUI components).
+* Prototype-based systems (that is, those based on "prototype" objects that are not instances of any class).

+The core difference between the two is that an object-oriented programming language has the features that an object-oriented paradigm must have in order to be considered an object-oriented programming language.
+While object based programming languages are __Prototype-based__ such as JavaScript, which is for now, isn't an actual object-oriented programming language because it lacks actual polymorphism and inheritance.